When Eight Bells Toll (film): Cast

-Charles Gray, uncredited, dubbed the voice of Jack Hawkins, whose larynx had been removed when the actor was diagnosed with throat cancer in 1966.
-Due to the similarity between their voices, Gray dubbed him in other films as well.
+An uncredited Charles Gray dubbed the voice of Jack Hawkins, whose larynx had been removed in March 1966 after being diagnosed with throat cancer.
+Gray was used with Hawkins' approval.

 Production

 Development

 In July 1966 Kastner and his producing partner Jerry Gershwin had purchased five screenplays from MacLean: Where Eagles Dare, When Eight Bells Toll, and three other unnamed ones.
 In November Kastner announced they would make the film as part of a 14-film slate over two years.
 Among the 14 movies were Maclean's Where Eagles Dare, which was a big hit in 1968, leading to high expectations for When Eight Bells Toll.

 Kastner saw When Eight Bells Toll as a combination of The Guns of Navarone, Gunga Din and The Treasure of the Sierra Madre.
-"There was a strong character and a great adventure in there," said Kastner.
+"There was a strong character and a great adventure in there," recalled Kastner.

 MacLean elected to adapt his novel for the cinema himself, and kept the adaptation close to the novel.
 The story is very close to the source text, and features some of the same witty dialogue.
 Some of the twists in the ending have been changed, however, and a shootout replaces MacLean's original Agatha Christie-style summation.

-Producer Elliott Kastner hoped that the film would be the first of a series of spy adventures films featuring MacLean's Philip Calvert character by capturing James Bond series fans after the anticipated demise of that series (Sean Connery was believed to be planning to quit the Bond role, and some thought that the Bond series would end after his departure).
+Elliott Kastner hoped that the film would be the first of a series of spy adventures films featuring MacLean's Philip Calvert character by capturing James Bond series fans after the anticipated demise of that series (Sean Connery was believed to be planning to quit the Bond role, and some thought that the Bond series would end after his departure).

-The director was a Belgian, Etienne Perier who had done low budget films.
+The director was a Belgian, Etienne Perier who had done low budget movies.
 Kastner later said hiring him was "probably the one mistake" he made on the film.